Today, many mothers work outside the home. Are you struggling with the decision? Read on to learn more about your options.

 Many women are torn between providing financial support for the family and being a nurturing and supportive full-time mom.
 Before you make the decision to go back to your full-time job, consider other work options you may have.
 Here are some things to consider:

-Maternity leave varies from woman to woman and workplace to workplace.
+Specifics of maternity leave will vary from woman to woman and workplace to workplace.

 Getting time off can be tricky, but you can maximize your time if you are creative.
 Many women take advantage of benefits offered by their employers to gain time off that may include sick time, vacation days, holidays, personal days, short-term disability and unpaid family leave time.
 It is important to plan your maternity leave in advance so that you and your family know what to expect.
 Not planning ahead can result not having as much time off or create unintended financial situations.